What is the California Privacy Rights and Enforcement Act?

 - Determines the specific “purpose and means” by which the personal information of California residents is to be processed online.

 - Complies with one or more of the following conditions, has an annual gross income of more than $25 million, annually receives, shares, buys, or sells the personal information of at least 50,000 households, consumers, or devices within the state of California, derives at least 50% of its annual revenue from the collection and sale of the personal information of California consumers

 As such, the CCPA is geared primarily towards large data brokers, social networks, and data brokers.
 Conversely, small businesses or medium-sized businesses, non-profits, and individuals who engage in financial transactions with California residents will not meet the criteria stated above, and subsequently are exempt from maintaining compliance with the CCPA.

 What are businesses’ obligations under the California Privacy Protection Act of 2020?

 Under CCPA 2.0, obligations that businesses must adhere to include setting forth responsibilities that essentially function as privacy principles such as data security, purpose and storage limitations, and transparency.
 More specific responsibilities include:

-- Imposing general duties on business that collect any form of personal information.
-This includes informing consumers of the collection of the personal information or data.
-The collection, use, and retention, and eventual sharing of personal data must be “reasonably necessary and proportionate to” the specific purposes of processing and obligating business to implement effective security measures aimed at protecting the confidentiality, integrity, and availability of personal information concerning California residents.
+- Imposing general duties on businesses that collect any form of personal information.
+This includes informing consumers of the collection of their personal information or data.
+The collection, use, retention, and eventual sharing of personal data must be “reasonably necessary and proportionate to” the specific purposes of processing and obligating businesses to implement effective security measures aimed at protecting the confidentiality, integrity, and availability of personal information concerning California residents.